 This risk management procedure focuses on sharing information about emerging threats and vulnerabilities.
 As part of continuous monitoring, insurance companies should be aware of new threat vectors.
 To inform internal and external stakeholders, they must establish clear communication procedures.

 The model law focuses on both initial training and continued, updated training to reflect new risks to the data ecosystem and environment.
 Repeating the “stay informed” procedure highlights the importance of employee cyber awareness.

-With the amount of personal information collected by insurance agents, cybersecurity risk management should be as high of a priority as everyday business administration.
+With the amount of personal information collected by insurance companies, cybersecurity risk analysis should be a top priority to protect consumer data.

-That said, traditional tools like shared calendars for task assignments and emails for discussions take the time that could be better spent monitoring cybersecurity.
-Maintaining an effective information security program requires an efficient workflow tool to coordinate communication and task management across internal stakeholders.
+Traditional tools like shared calendars, spreadsheets, and emails to track tasks and discussions take time that could be better spent monitoring cybersecurity.
+Maintaining an effective information security program requires efficient workflows to coordinate communication and task management across internal stakeholders.

-This is true for all types of insurance players: financial services, life insurance, health insurance, or property and casualty insurance services.
+This is true for all insurance players: financial services, life insurance, health insurance, or property and casualty insurance services.

-ZenGRC provides insurance compliance software that allows you to prioritize tasks.
-Everyone knows what to do and when to do it, so that you can maintain records until the time you need to dispose of them.
+Reciprocity’s ZenRisk provides insurance compliance software with workflow tagging that allows you to prioritize tasks.
+As a result, everyone knows what to do and when to do it, so you aren’t manually chasing down answers.

-Finally, with our audit trail capabilities, you can document remediation activities to prove that you maintained data confidentiality, integrity, and availability as required by law.
+It’s a turnkey solution with built-in content for multiple risk management frameworks, enabling you to start your first risk assessments in minutes.
+Automated audit trails document remediation activities to prove that you maintained data confidentiality, integrity, and availability as required by law.

 Schedule a demo today for more information about how ZenRisk can streamline your risk management strategy.